2002 ICC Champions Trophy: Match officials

+Squads

 Pool matches

 The first match of the tournament was played between Sri Lanka and Pakistan on 12 September 2002.
 Sri Lanka won the match by eight wickets with Sanath Jayasuriya scoring his thirteenth ODI century.
 He reached 8,000 runs in ODI during his innings.
 Sri Lanka reached into the semi-finals by winning their next match against the Netherlands by 202 runs.
 Australia, from the Pool 1, qualified for the semi-finals after defeating Bangladesh by nine wickets at the Sinhalese Sports Club Ground, Colombo.
 In their first Pool match, Australia had defeated New Zealand by 164 runs.
 They played Sri Lanka in the second semi-final of the tournament.

 South Africa, who had defeated the West Indies in their opening match, made their place into the semi-finals from Pool 3 by winning over Kenya.
 They defeated Kenya by 176 runs with man of the match Herschelle Gibbs scoring 116 runs.
 The fourth semi-finalist of the tournament was India, who defeated Zimbabwe and England in the Pool matches.
 Virender Sehwag scored 126 runs against England.
 India faced South Africa in the first semi-final of the tournament.